joelvoss/jvdx-core/README.md

 > For a full list of options see the [Jest documentation][jest-docs].

+### `jvdx typecheck`

+Checks the types of your code using the TypeScript compile.
+In essence this is a thin wrapper around `tsc --noEmit`.

+> For a full list of options see the [TypeScript compiler documentation][ts-docs].

 ### `jvdx clean`

 Cleans your source repository using rimraf.